 The second group of educators was in the state of Washington, attending an event sponsored by ESD 113 called AppStock.
 I joined in via Skype, using a two-camera setup.
 One camera was the common iSight built into my MacBook Pro to show yours truly.
 The other was the clever HoverCam T3.
 The HoverCam was trained on my iPad so I could show and share content as well as demonstrate multifinger gestures and other features.

-There are more than 50,000 apps in the education category in the App Store.
-Having access to this amazing collection is great, but it makes finding good apps challenging and time consuming.
-So during my time with these Georgia and Washington educators, I shared a number of ways to find iPad apps for teaching and learning.
+During my time with these Georgia and Washington educators, I shared a number of ways to find iPad apps for teaching and learning.
 Here’s the resource list we worked from as we explored finding apps for the iPad.

 App Store – App Collections for Educators